This dialogue occurred in the CARM discussion room with a person who strongly denies the doctrine of the Trinity.

 Amigo: Do you admit that scholars confess that this verse can be translated differently (the grammar allows it).
 And their conclusion comes from theology not the grammar

-Matt: Are you aware that the noun "thronos" and "theos" in Heb.
+Matt: Are you aware that the nouns, "thronos" and "theos," in Heb.
 1:8, both end in the omicron sigma form?
 That is the masculine singular.

 Amigo: Irrelevant Stick to the question at hand.

 Matt: It is extremely relevant because the vocative and the nominative cases in Greek are the same.
 Position is what determines the meaning.
 Nevertheless, are you also aware that it is a quote from Psalm 45:6.

 Amigo: I am aware of that so you have 2 (two) options to pick from.
 Why do you choose the one you do?